KseniiaKolesnichenko/MISIS-recomendation-systems-/README.md

 - forecasts - Python notebooks with different ways to forecast parameters of drilling new shaft/well
 - risk predictions - RNN method for prediction difficulties in drilling process
 - recommendations - Python notebook to recommend best drilling candidate with optimal working speed
-- visualisation - Module to visualize drilling params, drilling speed and real map of drilling points
+- visualization - Module to visualize drilling params, drilling speed and real map of drilling points

 ## Description